 They also make it possible for crew members to communicate with each other and with the dispatcher, as well as transmit information to passengers.

-In addition, specialists are engaged in solving non-trivial tasks for the implementation of the necessary measurements on experimental aircraft, designing a system of onboard measurements to provide information about the operation of aircraft systems during testing.
+In addition, specialists are involved in solving non-trivial tasks for the implementation of the necessary measurements on experimental aircraft, designing a system of onboard measurements to provide information about the operation of aircraft systems during testing.

 Read more materials: